ranjitbhullar/iOS-TestApp/README.md

 # NOTE

-Please follow below instructions if you get any build issue after code checkout.
+Please follow below instructions if you get any build issues after the code checkout.

 **Go to menu:** <br />
 File -> Packages -> Reset Package Caches